Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 2: generalSettings.enableNotifications
 3: reserved
 4: reserved
-5: advancedSettings.updateInterval
+5: advancedSettings.advancedFeature
-6: advancedSettings.enableNotifications
+6: reserved
 7: reserved
 8: reserved
 9: logFeature
 ```

+Which means the groups can be extended.

+!!! tip "Please keep indexes within the range 0-65535 if possible, and ideally within 0-255."

+    So we can compress better.

+### Number Sizes

+The sizes of integers in the generated code depend on the `max` value set in the `Setting` attribute.

+By default, if no `max` value is specified, a 32-bit integer is used.

 ### Accessors

 !!! info "The fields in the configuration struct are private."

-The source generator will generate public accessor methods for each field, taking
-an `ISettingsSource` as a parameter.
+The source generator will generate public accessor methods for each field, taking an `ISettingsSource` as a parameter.

 The `ISettingsSource` is responsible for providing the actual values of the settings.